 The Government of Canada is also in the midst of developing a carbon capture utilization and storage ("CCUS") strategy.
 CCUS is a technology that captures carbon dioxide from facilities, including industrial or power applications, or directly from the atmosphere.
 The captured carbon dioxide is then compressed and transported for permanent storage in underground geological formations or used to make new products such as concrete.
-Beginning in 2022, the federal government plans to spend \$319 million over seven years to ramp up CCUS in Canada, as this will be a critical element of the plan to reach net-zero by 2050.

 Alberta enacted the Climate Change and Emissions Management Act on December 4, 2003.
-The Technology Innovation and Emissions Reduction ("TIER") Regulation came into force January 1, 2020.
+The TIER Regulation came into force January 1, 2020.
 The TIER Regulation applies to facilities that emitted 100,000 tonnes or more of GHGs per year in 2016 or a subsequent year.
 Under the TIER Regulation, a facility is required to reduce the GHG emission intensity of stationary fuel combustion emissions in 2020 by 10% relative to the facility's historical baseline.
-The reduction requirement increased by 1% each year to end of 2022 and will increase by 2% per year thereafter.
-If the facility does not do so, it must pay \$40 per tonne of excess GHG emissions into a TIER fund for 2021, increasing to \$50 per tonne in 2022 or, subject to limits, use emission performance credits generated by facilities which have exceeded their emission reduction targets or offset credits generated by facilities not required to reduce their GHG emissions by the TIER Regulation.
-Payment into the TIER fund for 2023 is set at \$65 per tonne and increasing by \$15 per tonne per year thereafter until it reaches \$170 per tonne in 2030.
+The reduction requirement increased by 1% each year to the end of 2022 and then by 2% each year thereafter.
+If the facility does not meet these emission reduction requirements, it must pay \$65 per tonne of excess GHG emissions into a TIER fund for 2023, increasing to \$80 per tonne in 2024 or, subject to limits, use emission performance credits generated by facilities which have exceeded their emission reduction targets or offset credits generated by facilities not required to reduce their GHG emissions by the TIER Regulation.
+Payment into the TIER fund for 2024 is set at \$80 per tonne and increasing by \$15 per tonne per year thereafter until it reaches \$170 per tonne in 2030.
 The federal government has agreed Alberta's system will result in emission reductions equivalent to the federal scheme for large emitters.